-(Sorry, compatibility with version 10 has been dropped, but the latest v1.5, which still runs on X-Plane 10, is kept available for download (link to come).
+(Sorry, compatibility with X-Plane 10 has been dropped, but the last LiveTraffic v1.5, which still runs on X-Plane 10, is kept available for download.
 Documentation for v1.50 will also stay available: Make sure to select v1.50 in the top left corner.)

 Ported and tested on Windows 10, latest release.